 What should you do when moving permanently to Italy?

 If you want to immigrate from Australia to Italy on a permanent basis, you should first verify the types of visas you can obtain and you must also make sure that you will have a residence permit, which gives you the right to live here.
 After living here for several years, you can apply for a residence permit in Italy.

-This step will always be handled by the Italian institutions, but when seeking to move here, you will apply for a visa for Italy from Australia.
+This step will always be handled by the Italian institutions, but when seeking to move to Italy, you will apply for a visa for Italy from Australia.
 The visa will be issued by the Italian institutions as well, but the procedure will be done through the Italian consulate or embassy working in Australia.

 When moving here, you should also decide on the Italian region in which you want to live, if you are not bound by a certain place due to an employment contract or other obligation.
 Generally, foreigners will choose large Italian cities, such as Rome or Milan, but the Amalfi Coast is also very popular.
 Another aspect that you should check refers to the services of international removalists, who can help you relocate your goods to Italy.